Theatrix (role-playing game): Diceless play

 Unlike other role-playing games that use dice to determine success or failure, in Theatrix, when the plot reaches a "pinch point", the referee has already decided if the Actors have done enough to succeed, so dice are not needed.
 (Dice are only used to resolve a situation in the rare event that the Director cannot decide if the Actors have succeeded or failed.)
 This was a new concept at the time of the system's release.

 While the Actors cannot change the major structure of the plot, they can influence a scene by spending Plot Points, either to guarantee success or to change a plot point in their favor.
 The example used in the rule book is of a male character with the "Lady's Man" Descriptor who is about to be assaulted and robbed by a femme fatale; the player invokes the "Lady's Man" Descriptor and spends Plot Points in order to transform the scene from a mugging into a romantic liaison.

 Distributed directing

 The game encourages collaborative roleplaying, using what it calls "Distributed Directing": the players may introduce subplots, although the Director still remains responsible for the overall direction of the main plot.

+Publication history

+In 1993, Backstage Press published the rules for Theatrix, a role-playing game designed and written by David Berkman, Travis Eneix, Andrew Finch, Anthony Gallela and Brett Hackett, with art by Aaron Long.
+The game was unusual at the time for using storytelling instead of dice to determine successes or failures during the role-playing adventure.

+The following year, Backstage published Theatrix Ironwood, the first setting for the Theatrix rules.
+When Backstage tried to sell the new book at Gen Con that year, they were banned from the convention due to the adult nature of Ironwood's content.